Cancer Screening

 Screening is an important part of your health routine.

-Cancer screening is available for some types of cancers.
-Screening tests help identify and detect cancer early before there are symptoms, so that abnormal cells can be removed before they become...
+Screening tests help identify and detect cancer before there are symptoms so that abnormal cells can be removed before they become cancer.

 Screening for colorectal cancer works.
 Just ask Dr. Rosemary Henderson.